svenmalvik/svenmalvik.com/_posts/2020-05-09-azure-appconfiguration.md

 ## Read a key-value from Azure App Configuration with Postman

 Common practice to organize keys is into a hierarchical namespace by using a character delimiter, such as `/` or `:` that is based on component services, deployment regions.
-We could store the hostName of our Azure Container Registries (ACRs) with this key `docker:acr:hostName`.
-To distinguish two ACRs, one for test and one for production, we can label each configuration in unicode.
+We could store the hostName of let's say a Azure Container Registries (ACRs) with a key called `docker:acr:hostName`.
+To distinguish two ACRs, one for test and one for production, we could then label each configuration with `test` and `prod`.

 Before we can read anything, we need to set at least one configuration.
 We'll do this also with Azure CLI in its most simplistic way.